Other Support & Services

 Services Provided to the Women's & Children's Hospital

-Tea, coffee, snacks and newspapers are provided by CCA in the Michael Rice Centre for Haematology and Oncology.
-A snack box is also located in the clinic and on the ward for the nursing staff to use as rewards.
+Tea, coffee and newspapers are provided by the Childhood Cancer Association in the Michael Rice Centre for Haematology and Oncology.

 The Childhood Cancer Association occasionally provides other items for use in the Michael Rice Centre for Haematology and Oncology.
-These include mobile phone chargers, a spare underwear kit and child friendly band aids.
+This includes emergency financial/transport assistance to families and other essential items such as we have previously arranged a set of mobile phone chargers, a spare underwear kit etc.